Enable proxy extension for Glideins

 There were mentions to make the lifetime calculation independent from the proxy lifetime, only depending on the max walltime declared by the system

-#2 Updated by Marco Mambelli almost 2 years ago
+#2 Updated by Marco Mambelli about 2 years ago

 Adding some comments from the GGUS ticket:

 The operators asked a sysadmin to remove the limitations by setting "DELEGATE_JOB_GSI_CREDENTIALS = False" or Keeping it True and extend the lifetime base on the policy, DELEGATE_JOB_GSI_CREDENTIALS_LIFETIME.

 He is suggesting to keep the policy in place and modify the framework behavior:

 Hi, we are using the default for the HTCondor settings DELEGATE_JOB_GSI_CREDENTIALS, DELEGATE_JOB_GSI_CREDENTIALS_LIFETIME, and DELEGATE_JOB_GSI_CREDENTIALS_REFRESH.
 While default DELEGATE_JOB_GSI_CREDENTIALS_LIFETIME should indeed limit the proxy lifetime to 24h, the default DELEGATE_JOB_GSI_CREDENTIALS_REFRESH should have it renewed every 6h.
 See also the note on SHADOW_CHECKPROXY_INTERVAL regarding these parameters.
 Any delegated proxy created by HTCondor should be valid for at least 18h in our system.
 Judging from this, the DELEGATE_JOB_GSI_CREDENTIALS* settings should *not* limit the proxy validity for practical purposes.
 Do you actually see any negative side-effects?
 Cheers, Max